COBRAPROsimulator/COBRAPRO/paper/paper.md

 % Load Experimental Data
 %--------------------------------------------------------------------------
 %   t: Should be a vector consisting of your time experiment data      [s] (Mx1)
-%   I: Should be a vector consisting of your current experiment data   [A] (Mx1) (negative current: discharging)
+%   I: Should be a vector consisting of your current experiment data   [A] (Mx1)
 %   V: Should be a vector consisting of your volatge experiemntal data [V] (Mx1)
 %   -> where M is the total number of data points in your experiment
 %--------------------------------------------------------------------------